 Lincoln National Life Insurance Company is a subsidiary of Lincoln Financial Group, Inc., and is currently offering a solid wealth building IUL for consumers that includes a fixed loan rate option and a 1% crediting rate.

 They also offer design options for wealth protection, retirement or business protection.

 With an A.M.
 Best rating of A+ (superior), this company meets our criteria for financial strength.
 Lincoln National’s customer service is excellent and they are a non-captive company, both of which add to their overall ranking.

 There are a number of divisions to the Prudential group of companies which all carry the A+ (superior) A.M.
 Best Rating.
 For our purposes, we’re focusing on the Prudential Insurance Company of America but will refer to them all as Prudential.

 Prudential is another great company that was catapulted to the top of our list based upon some practical experience with their IUL products and frankly their track record of policy performance.

 Prudential entered the IUL world in 2012 with their PruLife® IndexAdvantage UL, and has since added other products.
 Depending upon your age and other factors, Prudential may offer the best option for your IUL policy goals.

 Prudential is a non-captive company and did well on the J.D. power customer satisfaction survey as well as our other inquiries.

-In addition to offering an attractive whole life accumulator policy, Minnesota Life has put together an exceptional set of indexed universal life policy options that offer flexibility to accommodate the kinds of wealth building and estate planning objectives that we value.
+Mutual of Omaha has put together an exceptional set of indexed universal life policy options that offer flexibility to accommodate the kinds of wealth building and estate planning objectives that we value.